boulund/restic-backup/README.md

-# monolith-restic
+# restic-backup
-Restic backup configuration for Monolith.
+Restic backup wrapper configuration for Linux.

 ## Overview
-This configuration runs Restic to backup data from Monolith, a Linux server running Debian, to a backup respository stored on Backblaze B2.
-Private parameters are stored in a local file on the server, with user permissons only for the root user.
+This configuration runs Restic to backup data from a Linux server, tested on Debian, to a backup respository stored on Backblaze B2.
+Private parameters are stored in local files on the server, with user permissons only for the root user.
 The required parameters are:

 * `B2_ACCOUNT_ID` - Backblaze App Key ID
 * `B2_ACCOUNT_KEY` - Backblaze App Key
 * `RESTIC_REPO_PASSWORD` - Password used to initalize Restic repo

-The shell script that runs Restic to perform the backup will read the Backblaze credentials from the file and export them as environment variables for Restic.
+The shell script that runs Restic to perform the backup will read Backblaze credentials from a file and export them as environment variables for Restic.
-Restic reads the repo password from the file using the `--password-file` argument, so it must contain nothing else.
+Restic reads the repo password from the file using the `--password-file` argument, so the password must be in its own file and contain nothing else.

 A small file, `common.sh`, contains configurable settings such as paths to secret files, repo string, etc. This file is sourced by the init and backup